mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 <a name="shortlist-projects-alternatives"></a>
 ### Alternative Course of Events
+- Students can shortlist multiple projects after searching on the projects page.

+<a name="shortlist-projects-exception"></a>
+### Exception Case
 - If the student is not eligible to take up the project, the system will notify the student of that case and will not save it into the student's shortlist